 ONE SUCCESS STORY LEADS TO ANOTHER

-Established in 1874, The Bank of Marion is the third-oldest bank in the state.
-With $351 million in assets and 14 locations across Southwest Virginia (plus another branch across the state line in Johnson City, Tennessee), the bank owes its growth and stability in large part to its hometown customer care and emphasis on serving the community.
+Established in 1874, The Bank of Marion is the third-oldest bank in Virginia.
+With $351 million in assets and 14 locations across the state's Southwest region (plus another branch across the state line in Johnson City, Tennessee), the bank owes its growth and stability in large part to its hometown customer care and emphasis on serving the community.

 A SURPRISING DISCOVERY

-In 2017, The Bank of Marion CFO Chris Snodgrass reviewed income and expenses from 2014-16 from the bank’s debit card processing invoices.
-He hit an unexpected wall.
+In 2017, as CFO Chris Snodgrass reviewed the bank's income and expenses from 2014 to 2016, he hit an unexpected wall when he came to the bank’s debit card processing invoices.

 “I’ve been in banking my whole career … but a lot of the line items on those 10- to 12-page invoices were foreign to me,” Snodgrass explained.
 “Even our operations officer, Billy [Buchanan], who has been in IT and back-room operations most of his career, had questions,” he said, when it came to certain items on the bill.